 This book is from the house of Cay Horstmann and covers the Java SE 8 idioms, features and best practices.
 The author specifically focuses on the fundamental concepts of java programming as well as foundational concepts of modern user interface programming.
 Other aspects of programming that get more emphasis in this book include collections, lambda expressions, design of user interface with Swing, concurrency in Java, generics as well as basics of functional programming.

 This book will help you in enhancing your existing programming gen to quickly master core Java syntax, understanding how encapsulation, classes, and inheritance work in Java, improving program robustness with exception handling and effective debugging, mastering concurrent programming techniques from the ground up, deploying configurable applications and applets and simplifying concurrency and enhancing performance with new functional techniques.

 This one definitely scores much higher in the list of java books for beginners and walks students through all the details and takes a deep dive into the most critical features of the language and core libraries.

-It is also good book to learn Swing and building swing based applications and includes best practices and tips on designing layouts, buttons, labels etc. The book is very detailed with more than 900 pages so you need not go anywhere else for learning the fundamentals or Java.
+It is also a good book to learn Swing and building swing based applications and includes best practices and tips on designing layouts, buttons, labels, etc. The book is very detailed with more than 900 pages so you need not go anywhere else for learning the fundamentals of Java.